 |Super Heavy||221 lbs (100.2 kg)||202 lbs (91.5 kg)|

 Xande Ribeiro is the co-founder of the University of Jiu-Jitsu school in San Diego, California.
 This academy, founded in 2007 by Saulo and Alexandre Ribeiro, is considered one of the best jiu-jitsu academies in the world.

 Recently, Xande has established his affiliation and announced brand new martial arts gyms, Six Blades Jiu-Jitsu, in several cities, including Austin, Texas.

-Meanwhile, his extraordinary martial arts ambitions and outstanding coaching methods, particularly for children, will be bringing many schools from all over the United States and the world under his affiliation.
+Meanwhile, his extraordinary martial arts ambitions and outstanding coaching methods, particularly for children, will bring many schools from all over the United States and the world under his affiliation.